 Best Pintxos in San Sebastian: 8 Spots You Need to Try

-First-time visitors to San Sebastian might notice that the locals here eat in a slightly different way than the rest of Spain—as you’ll see the second you stroll into a bar in this handsome seaside Basque Country town.
-The bar area is crammed with small plates of boquerones, anchovies wading in a pool of vinegar, fried croquettes, and various morsels resting on baguette slices held together with a toothpick.
-For the food obsessed, or just plain hungry, it can be overwhelming.
+First-time visitors to San Sebastian might notice that the locals here eat in a slightly different way than the rest of Spain.
+You’ll see the clues the second you stroll into a bar in this Basque Country seaside town and see the delicious culinary display at the bar.
+Small plates of boquerones, anchovies in vinegar, fried croquettes, and various morsels on baguette slices – all held together with a toothpick.
+Welcome to the concept of the best pintxos, San Sebastian style!

 A chef plating a smoking pintxo in San Sebastian.